-Bonsai jin and shari are two bonsai techniques that can give your bonsai the appearance of being older than it is.
+Two techniques, called bonsai jin and shari, can give your bonsai the appearance of being older than it is.

-Although easy to create, they can be difficult to perfect.
+Although somewhat easy to create, they can be difficult to perfect.

-These techniques are often used on conifers such as juniper.
+These techniques are often used on conifers such as juniper and pine.

-Many tropical and some deciduous trees are not good subjects for these bonsai techniques.
-Some are more likely to drop dead branches, rather than keep them.
+Most tropical and some deciduous trees drop dead branches, rather than keep them.
+Therefore, they are not good subjects for these bonsai jin techniques.

 These two pictures are from

-They are perfect examples of before and after refinement.
+They are perfect examples of before and after Bonsai Jin.

-In the above illustration, you can see both live and dead wood used for an exotic effect on the same branch.
+In this illustration, by the late Joe Samuels, you can see both live and dead wood used for an exotic effect on the same branch.
 Often seen in nature, the combination of jin and shari can also be used in bonsai.

 PRACTICE: Before you cut off any conifer branch, jin it .

-You may or may not use it in your bonsai's final design.
+You may or may not use all of them in your bonsai's final design.
 However, it will give you the opportunity to discover the different aspects of what makes a good dead branch.

 Along the way, you may keep a few you didn't plan on!